-When it comes to types of government, it’s anything but simple.
+When it comes to types of government, it can be difficult to classify systems in a single word.
 Governments are ever-evolving, which means national governments are composed of several types.
-To help simplify, explore examples of different types of governments found around the globe.
+Explore examples of different types of governments found around the globe.

 Basic Types of Government

 While there are numerous political philosophies and systems, there are five specific types of government that are most common around the world.
 Most forms of government are some variation of one of the following.